Skip to Content

 • Co-authored the article “Using False Identification to Obtain Employment,” featured in the October 2008 edition of the Henderson Franklin’s employment law newsletter.

-Prior to joining Henderson Franklin, David lived in Coral Springs and practiced in Broward and Miami-Dade counties, representing insurance companies involving first-party homeowner property and casualty defense claims.
-David was born in Fort Myers and grew up in Cape Coral.
-He is married to Esther and has two daughters, Abigail and Hannah, and a son, Josiah.
+Before joining Henderson Franklin, David practiced in Broward and Miami-Dade counties, handling first-party homeowner property and casualty defense claims.
+A Southwest Florida native, he was born in Fort Myers and raised in Cape Coral.
+He lives in the area with his wife, Esther, and their three children, Abigail, Hannah, and Josiah.

 Professional And Civic Affiliations